jghiglia2380/Content-updated/Standard-11/11.2/student/day1.md

 - Replace James's income for several years
 - Fund the children's education
 - Provide financial stability during a difficult time

+## Reflection Prompt

+Think about your family's current insurance coverage.
+What types of insurance do they have?
+Are there any risks they face that might not be adequately covered?
+How might you apply what you've learned about insurance to help them evaluate their coverage?

 ## Skill Builder: Identifying Insurance Types